-The Four Seasons Hotel and Private Residences at One Dalton is a luxury building currently* under construction in Back Bay.
-Upon completion, The Four Seasons at One Dalton will be the tallest residential tower at 61 stories and 699 feet.
+The Four Seasons Hotel and Private Residences at One Dalton is a luxury building in the Back Bay.
+Upon completion in 2019, The Four Seasons at One Dalton will be the tallest residential tower at 61 stories and 742 feet.
 The glass tower will have floor-to-ceiling windows creating spectacular and dramatic views over Back Bay, The Charles River, Fenway, South End and beyond.
 There will be 174 condos occupying floors 24-61.
 The lower floors will be home to 215 guest rooms.

 Residents of the Four Seasons will enjoy unsurpassed building amenities, including: two restaurants, two lounges, plus an owners-only restaurant club on the 50th floor, health club and spa.
 Residents at the One Dalton location will have access to all Four Seasons services, as well as 24 hour residential concierge, doorman and valet parking.
 The individual units will feature soaring ceiling height, bay windows and private entrance for residents of the tower.